 Packages for Inpatients

 If your loved one is an inpatient, you may want to drop off packages.
-You may deliver your packages to the security desk at the front of Helford Clinical Research Hospital.
-Please be sure that the name and patient room number are on the package, as well as the name of the attending physician and medical record number if you know who it is.
+You may deliver your packages to the security desk at the front of City of Hope Helford Clinical Research Hospital.
+Please be sure that the patient's name and room number are on the package, as well as the name of the attending physician and medical record number if you know what it is.
 Our staff is glad to help you.